Upcoming events

 Premier Sponsor $4000 - THE MOST EXPOSURE

-One foursome team, dinner sponsorship signage at every table, dinner registration, and opportunity for introduction at dinner.
+One foursome team, lunch sponsorship signage at every table, lunch registration, and opportunity for introduction at lunch.
 Please email your foursome to rachel@newlevelmgmt.com.

 Hole in One Sponsor $2000

-Includes table at hole, signage and dinner registration.
-Can bring in outside snacks and liquor.
+Includes table at hole, signage and lunch registration.
+Can bring in outside snacks and liquor must be purchased through the course.

 Long Drive Hole Sponsor $1750

-Includes table, two chairs, signage and dinner registration.
-Can bring in outside snacks snacks and liquor
+Includes table, two chairs, signage and lunch registration.
+Can bring in outside snacks snacks and liquor must be purchased through the course

 Closest to the Pin Sponsor $1750

-*Includes table at the par 3 hole, table, two chairs, signage at the hole, dinner registration.
-Can bring in outside snacks and liquor
+*Includes table at the par 3 hole, table, two chairs, signage at the hole, lunch registration.
+Can bring in outside snacks liquor must be purchased through the course.

 Hole Sponsor (15 Available) $1000

-Includes table, two chairs, signage and dinner registration.
-Can bring in outside snacks.
-FIRST THREE to sign up get to be a liquor option hole.
+Includes table, two chairs, signage and lunch registration.
+Can bring in outside snacks liquor must be purchased through the course.
+FIRST TWO to sign up get to be a liquor option hole.

 Awards Sponsor $2250

-Includes name included on awards and dinner registration)
+Includes name included on awards and lunch registration)

 Golf Ball Sponsor $2500